lijotech/bluecomment.github.io/_posts/2020-07-19-bindings-in-angular-types-usages.markdown

 **String Interpolation**

-In string interpolation, the property or field in the component is bind in a special syntax called string interpolation syntax with two curly brackets {{}}.
+In string interpolation, the property or field in the component is bind in a special syntax called string interpolation syntax with two curly brackets {% raw %} {{}} {% endraw %}.
 An example of the same is provided in this [article](/post/building-blocks-of-an-angular-application-components-modules#string-interpolation "string interpolation").

 **Attribute Binding**